Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2021/06/rethink-has-grown-into-a-project-for-the-entire-university.md

 These results hardly come as a surprise.
 You’re right there.
 And they didn’t surprise me either.
 But the analyses dug a little deeper, of course.
 And as usually happens during such processes, some initial approaches to solutions were already discussed as well.
 This produced several ideas which certainly surprised me, for example, sharing more resources, such as rooms, with other professorships.
 The working group realised that the professorship’s room requirements change over the different phases of their life cycle and more allowances should be made for this in room planning.

-## Town hall meeting to discuss completion of the analysis phase

 The professorships are one aspect, the organisation of departments another.
 What findings did the analysis come up with here?
 The analyses showed that the issues raised here are actually more fundamental to some extent.
 For instance, some of our structures and processes lag behind developments.
 Leadership structures especially are often overstretched.
 This touches on our dynamic pace of growth: the informal processes that allow rapid coordination and swift decisions seem to have reached their limit.
 We want to address this and make our processes more efficient, so less time is spent on administration.

 And how about the central administrative units?
 They are also affected by ETH’s strong growth.
 The analysis confirmed their high level of competence and motivation, but at the same time many employees feel overburdened.
 Weaknesses were also identified in cooperation and communication between the various central administrative units, and between the administration and academic departments.
 The CAUs generally show a very strong interest in the project and also have high expectations for rETHink.